KjellKod/g3log/README.markdown

 * You can choose to use the default log receiver which saves all LOG calls to file, **or** you can choose to use your own custom made log receiver(s), **or** both, **or** as many sinks as you need.

 ## Detailed API documentation
-Please look at [API.readme](API.readme) for detailed API documentation
+Please look at [API.markdown](API.markdown) for detailed API documentation

 ## Benefits you get when using G3log ##